About Oxycontin Addiction

 Signs of Oxycontin Addiction

 Finding out if someone is addicted to Oxycontin requires a little bit of observation.
 If they have recently had a prescription to the drug and are still in pain, they may be on the verge of addiction.
-Some people are jittery, sweaty, nauseous, and having stomach cramps is the drug is not in their system.
+Some people are jittery, sweaty, nauseous, and have stomach cramps if they are withdrawing from the drug (In need of a hit).

 Many people will also go through severe mood swings from being excited to very calm, happy to suddenly angry, and active to suddenly very tired.
 Also, if the person continues to seek out pain management in the form of the pill, they may also be addicted.